Navigate / search

 The upside of labels.

 Labeling is one of the first things we do as babies.
-Our brain associates certain objects with words.
+Our brain learns to associate certain objects with words.
 We label the iconic red-round-sweet fruit as an apple.
-And after that it will be hard to think of it as anything other than an apple.
+And after that it’ll be hard to think of it as anything other than an apple.
 Once we have enough associations stored in our memory, we begin to develop language.
 We start with one word.
 Then we move to a two-word sentence and so on.
 At some point in our lives, we begin to develop our sense of self.
-As young adults we seek to develop our identity by labeling what we like and don’t like, if we are a morning person or a night owl.
-This becomes more complex in our teenage years when we seek to both fit in and explore.
-As we grow up we try to understand ourselves better, seek outside approval and constantly label ourselves to construct our personalities.
-Much of this happens by reacting to different situations.
-How to use labels to empower yourself is not only important, but necessary.
 Read more!

 How to Be Yourself